kube-logging/kube-logging.github.io/docs/deploy/README.md

 ---

+---
-# Check the Logging operator deployment
+title: Check the Logging operator deployment
+---

 To verify that the installation was successful, complete the following steps.